fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 - From our dataset, we got several missing value which most of them are MINIMUM_PAYMENTS
 ![image](https://user-images.githubusercontent.com/78836373/120305580-1f248900-c2fb-11eb-9dfe-8a22e64e4605.png)

+- Missing Value on MINIMUM_PAYMENTS is filled with 0 assuming the customers haven't made any PAYMENTS (PAYMENTS = 0)
 - Missing Value on MINIMUM_PAYMENTS is filled with same value of PAYMENTS because the customers have PAYMENTS data recorded
 - Missing Value on CREDIT_LIMIT is dropped because there is only 1 CREDIT_LIMIT data that has null value